MYody2021/MYody2021/README.md

 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning C#, ASP.Net MVC, ASP.Net Core
+- 🌱 I’m currently learning C#, ASP.Net MVC, ASP.Net Core, Entity, CSS, HTML, Javascript, and Microsoft SQL Server
 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with my life
 - 📫 How to reach me: you can fly to me